-To kick off 2018, we are taking a look at what what ASLA members had to say about the state of the landscape architecture profession today.
+To kick off 2018, we are taking a look at what ASLA members had to say about the state of the landscape architecture profession today.
 For the Professional Practice Networks (PPNs) survey on creativity and what makes for inspired designs in landscape architecture, we posed a very tough last question to our members: How does the profession today stack up against historical achievements in landscape architecture?

 Surprisingly few people skipped this final question, and we were rewarded with extended, thoughtful responses and candid assessments of the profession.
 While many opinions differed and some answers directly contradicted one another, an overall sense of where landscape architects excel and where the profession doesn’t quite measure up can be gleaned.
 As one member put it, these are “Exciting times!!!” indeed.